-Santa Rosa General Plan 2050 consolidates the mandated elements into five chapters that address both required and optional General Plan topics.
-The General Plan includes new optional subjects and some optional topics that are carried over from the previous plan (General Plan 2035).
-Figure 1-6 illustrates the organization of General Plan 2050, the distribution of Statemandated and optional elements, and which optional elements are carried forward from the prior General Plan.
+Santa Rosa General Plan 2050 consolidates the mandated elements into six chapters that address both required and optional General Plan topics.
+Mandated elements include land use, transportation, open space, conservation, safety, noise, environmental justice, and housing.
+The General Plan includes new, optional subjects and some optional topics that are carried over from the previous plan (General Plan 2035).
+Figure 1-6 illustrates the organization of General Plan 2050, the distribution of State-mandated and optional elements, and which optional elements are carried forward from the prior General Plan.

-Two key topics of the General Plan, Greenhouse Gas (GHG) Reduction and the interrelated subjects of Health, Equity, and Environmental Justice are discussed in detail in dedicated chapters (see Figure 1-6), but other aspects of the Plan touch on these issues as well, so there are goals, policies, and actions throughout the Plan chapters that address them.
-Table 1-1 highlights where these goals, policies, and actions are in the Plan.
+Two key topics of the General Plan, Greenhouse Gas (GHG) Reduction and the interrelated subjects of Health, Equity, and Environmental Justice, are discussed in detail in dedicated chapters (see Figure 1-6), but other aspects of the General Plan touch on these issues as well, so there are goals, policies, and actions throughout the plan chapters that address them.
+Table 1-3 highlights where these goals, policies, and actions are in the General Plan.

-In addition to the five topical chapters in the General Plan, State law requires an update to the General Plan Housing Element every eight years.
-The most recent Santa Rosa Housing Element, which was adopted by the City Council on February 14, 2023, and certified by the California

-Department of Housing and Community Development on April 7, 2023, covers the planning period through 2031.
+In addition to the six topical chapters in the General Plan, as noted previously, State law requires an update to the General Plan Housing Element every eight years.
+The most recent Santa Rosa Housing Element, which was adopted in February 2023, covers the planning period through 2031.
 General Plan 2050 does not involve any amendments to the Housing Element.